-FIRST NATIONS REMAIN THE MOST VULNERABLE SECTORS OF THE SOCIETY
+FIRST NATIONS REMAIN THE MOST VULNERABLE SECTORS OF THE SOCIETY in Australia

-The brief historical context of the Australian political leadership
+The brief historical context of the Australian political leadership.

 After a visit to Australia, Charles Darwin, the 19th-century British biologist, and geologist said, ‘Death pursues the native in every place where the European sets foot’ (Combat Genocide Association 2019).
 In the 1830s, Solicitor-General Alfred Stephen, later Chief Justice of New South Wales, made a public statement in relation to dealing with ‘the Aboriginal problem.'
 If the colony could only protect its convict servants from Aboriginal attack by extermination, ‘then I say boldly and broadly, exterminate’.
 Australia solved its native problem in Tasmania by reaching a final solution.
 It had succeeded in getting rid of all its Aboriginal people; a few children born to white male seal hunters and Tasmanian Aboriginal women remained alive (Harman 2018).
 ‘They were an inferior race, a meek and primitive people doomed to die out, and the coming of the English, with their diseases and guns, had merely hastened the inevitable.’
 (Flanagan 2002).